Patient education: Scabies (Beyond the Basics)

 Scabies lesions can become more irritated and inflamed with scratching, which may lead to infection.
 (See 'Treating infection' below.)

 Crusted scabies — People with a weakened immune system (including those with HIV infection, lymphoma, or other conditions) may develop "crusted scabies", also called "Norwegian scabies".
-This condition may also affect elderly people or those with Down syndrome.
+This condition may also affect older adults or those with Down syndrome.

 Crusted scabies causes large, crusty red patches or bumps on the skin, which spread easily if untreated.
 The scalp, hands, and feet are often affected, although the patches can occur on any part of the body.
 The lesions of crusted scabies often contain large numbers of mites, although there may be little to no itching.